How Can Meditation Therapy Help Treat Substance Abuse?

 - Guided meditation can encourage someone to visualize peaceful mental images as someone facilitates it with guidance.

-- Transcendental meditation teaches effortlessness as a means to achieve peace and reduce stress.
+- Transcendental meditation involves a silent mantra and teaches effortlessness as a means to achieve peace and reduce stress.

 Questions about treatment?